xianghuiluo/TechnicalNotes/articles/ROS2.md

 # ROS2

-ROS2 is a ground-up redesign of ROS1 that has huge performance and feature upgrade.
+ROS2 is a ground-up redesign of ROS1 that has significant performance and feature upgrade.

 ## Limitations of ROS1
 Originated from 2007 as a research platform.
 Its features and algorithms are not production grade.